ruzheng/our-recipes-client/README.md

 ## Planning Story

-First step on front end is to create a workable authentication.
+ 1. Create a workable authentication.
 Able to create, sign-in, change password, and sign out function.
+ 2. Create a form that allows the user to add their unit from the game .
+ 3. Add the feature to allow user to delete or change the unit's information.
+ 4. Rework HTML to allow show/hide function when targeting specific event button.
+ 5. Start designing the layout of the app to match the Wireframe.
+ 6. If time's allows, add a show unit feature and or Unit's attack moves or weapon resource.
+ 7. Deploy

 ### User Stories